Recently a reader asked how we carry out habit training in our home.

 - Ask the Lord to highlight the character issue that He wants to establish in each child where there is a weakness.

-- I tend to get lost in the minute detail.
-God sees each of us with loving eyes and in grace and grows us to conform to Him by degrees.
+- God sees each of us with loving eyes and in grace and grows us to conform to Him by degrees.

 “If only every mother understood how habit, in her knowing hand, is as useful a tool as the wheel to a potter, or the knife to a carver.
 With this instrument–habit–she can conceive of what she wants her child to be like, and then she can help him to become that!”
 Volume 1, Home Education, pg 9